Carpk/ShawnKlein/_posts/2016-03-10-dynamic-methods-in-ruby.md

 end
 ```

-And the below code would pass without any problems:
+And the below code will run without any problems:

 `library.sort_books_by_index`